Our Current Network Structure

 Network Leadership Team

 The Network Leadership Team is responsible for guiding the strategic direction of the Food Alliance, and helping to ensure actions undertaken by the network are consistent with overall goals.
-The Backbone Team members also serve on the Process Team.
+The Backbone Team members also serve on this team.
 Read the bios of our Network Leadership Team members to learn more about their work!

 Action Teams will coordinate implementation of priority actions identified by the Viability Working Group in each of five areas: Market Development, Food Access, Land Resources, Fisheries, and Education.
 For more information about Action Teams, including a list of co-chairs, current projects, and how to get involved, visit our Action Teams page.

 The Food Alliance network decided to create a policy team in late 2018.
 Our Policy Team is moving forward to assess the current landscape of food policy in New Hampshire, and research and draft updated policy recommendations.
 Additionally, we have begun tracking current bills related to food and agriculture, and will post bi-weekly updates on our website.
 By this summer, we will have policy tracking software on our website, which will automatically update the bills we track!

 If you would like to learn more about our policy work or get involved, please email Jennifer Wilhelm.